On September 21, 1996, 15-year-old Johnny Escalante was fatally shot once in the head during an outdoor party in a pasture outside of Gilmer, Texas.

 In June 1997, the jury convicted Barber of first-degree murder and he was sentenced to 35 years in prison.

 Three years later, McWhorter came to the home of Barber’s father with a pistol that was wrapped in plastic.
 McWhorter said the gun was Wood’s gun, that Wood was carrying it the night of the murder and that it had been buried in a barn.

 The gun was turned over to the prosecution and ballistics tests confirmed that the gun was the weapon that fired the bullet that killed the victim.

 In July 2000, the prosecution filed a motion to vacate Barber’s conviction.
 The motion was granted, the charge was dismissed and Barber was released.

 In 2001, Wood was convicted of murder for the shooting of Johnny Escalante and was sentenced to 35 years in prison.

-As of 2012, he had received nearly $90,000 in state compensation.
+As of 2012, Barber had received nearly $90,000 in compensation from the state of Texas.